Nurse education: United States curriculum

 Pre-requisites often include math, English, and other basic level courses.
 Basic courses in biology, anatomy and physiology are required.
-Depending on the nursing school, credits can be taken elsewhere, and transferred in, although limitations on time span between taking pre-requisites and applying to nursing programs exist, usually around 5 years, although some schools set no parameters.
+Depending on the nursing school, credits can be taken elsewhere, and transferred in, although limitations on time span between taking pre-requisites and applying to nursing programs often exist, usually around 5 years, although some schools set no parameters.

 Core coursework includes anatomy, physiology, pathology, and pharmacology.
 Additionally, a strong emphasis is placed on procedural education such as insertion of intravenous and urinary catheters, sterile dressing changes, proper administration of medications, physical examinations, caring bedside manner, and other vital skills.
-After the first semester basic skills are obtained, students rotate through Obstetrics, Mental Health, Medical, Surgical, Oncology, Critical Care and Pediatric Units to get a holistic view of nursing and what it encompasses.
+After the first semester basic skills are obtained, students rotate through obstetrics, mental health, medical, surgical, oncology, critical care and pediatric units to get a holistic view of nursing and what it encompasses.
 Many nursing students and nursing schools use medical and healthcare educational software as a study or training aid.

 Many schools offer an accelerated bachelor's degree in nursing program.
 A variation of the Second Degree BSN is the Accelerated BSN.
 In addition to giving credit for having completed liberal arts requirements, an Accelerated BSN program allows students to complete their undergraduate nursing program's course requirements more quickly than students enrolled in a traditional BSN program.
 Accelerated BSN programs usually take 12 months to complete, though some programs may run for 16 to 24 months.

 The traditional BSN programs may take much longer time.
 For example, in California, where nursing is a relatively high-paid and in high demand profession, the completion of BSN (including pre-requisites, major courses in the program, and General Education courses of college) may take 5 to 6 years.
 A 3.0 GPA is often an entrance requirement for many programs.
 Some more prestigious schools require much higher GPA score to be competitive.
 Many programs now also require TEAS-V test scores to evaluate potential students for entry.
 Also, there are other options of Associate Degree for RN and LPN programs (which in term of nursing training is much shorter and the scope of practice is different than RN).
 Lastly, the Master level is for experienced RNs to reach a higher education and may expand their scope of practice.